rpcpool/tpu-traffic-classifier/README.md

         the rpc uri to use (default "https://api.mainnet-beta.solana.com") -tpu-policy string
+        the default iptables policy for tpu, default is passthrough -tpu-quic-policy
-        the default iptables policy for tpu, default is passthrough -update
+        the default iptables policy for quic, default is passthrough -update
         whether or not to keep ipsets updated (default true) -vote-policy string